 There are usually several other factors behind slow catabolic metabolism.
 Because whether someone burns energy quickly or slowly depends on gender, for example.
 Men usually have more muscle mass than women and burn more energy with it (more too Building muscle in women can be found here).
 Women who have brothers know the phenomenon.
 It feels like brothers always eat at least twice as much as we sisters and meanwhile don’t gain weight.
 At some point, however, the tide turns.
 Because age also plays a role.
 The older we get, the slower our metabolism usually becomes – even in men.
 In addition, there are factors such as an unhealthy diet (too much sugar, too little protein), alcohol consumption, irregular or even too little sleep that affect our metabolism.

-Last Updated on 02/08/2025 by Admin Unlock the Life-Changing Benefits of In-the-Ear Hearing Aids: Are…
+Last Updated on 22/09/2025 by Admin Unlock the Benefits of Smart Hearing Aids for Superior…

 View Comments